Author: Jeff Bacon

 Modifying an Existing Custody Order

-Oklahoma allows modification of custody when there is a material, permanent, and substantial change in circumstances.
-Job changes, relocation, problems at the other parent’s home, school issues, or a child’s expressed preferences (depending on age) can all be grounds.
+Oklahoma allows custody modification on a material, permanent, and substantial change in circumstances.
+Grounds can include job changes, relocation, or problems at the other parent’s home.
+School issues and a child’s expressed preferences (depending on age) can count too.
 We evaluate whether the facts justify filing and what evidence will hold up.

 How Dads.Law Wins Custody Cases for Oklahoma City Fathers